 If you start early when it opens, you will probably be greeted by rabbits hiding in the shadows thinking you can’t see them.
 Walking in the clockwise direction, you’ll first come across a lookout that gives you a grand perspective of everything that you will see up close later.

 Take note of the darker stone accent courses along the perimeter wall.

 As you circle back towards the inner ancestral Pueblo great house you are taken through a corridor with tiny doors linking each room to each other.
-One of the highlights is seeing the ceiling timbers that supports the roof.
+One of the highlights is seeing the ceiling timbers that support the roof.

-The last stop at the Aztec Ruins is the 40’ in diameter Great Kiva that has been rebuilt to take you back in time some 900 years.
+The last stop at the Aztec Ruins National Monument is the 40’ in diameter Great Kiva that has been rebuilt to take you back in time some 900 years.
 This was the hub of social, economic, and political discussion.
 Stepping inside you can still hear the rumblings, or maybe that was just the tour group behind us.

-There are plenty of excellent outdoor and cultural attractions in northwest New Mexico – pick up a guidebook and start planning!
+There are plenty of excellent outdoor and cultural attractions in northwest New Mexico – pick up a guide book and start planning!
 You can pick and choose, make a weekend out of it, or spend 9 days like we did taking in all the best that New Mexico has to offer.